hfinkel/lfort/docs/UsersManual.rst

 Formatting of Diagnostics
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Clang aims to produce beautiful diagnostics by default, particularly for new users that first come to Clang.
-However, different people have different preferences, and sometimes Clang is driven by another program that wants to parse simple and consistent output, not a person.
-For these cases, Clang provides a wide range of options to control the exact output format of the diagnostics that it generates.
+LFort aims to produce beautiful diagnostics by default, particularly for new users that first come to LFort.
+However, different people have different preferences, and sometimes LFort is driven by another program that wants to parse simple and consistent output, not a person.
+For these cases, LFort provides a wide range of options to control the exact output format of the diagnostics that it generates.

 .. _opt_fshow-column: